Improved Finite Difference Results for the Caputo Time-Fractional Diffusion Equation: Numerical Experiment

-where the above is subjected to the grid operator $\mathcal{H}_h$.
-We will define $M$ to be the number of partitions of the spatial domain, $E_{1}(M,N)$ to be the maximum error attained over the total mesh for a uniform mesh, and $rate = log_{2}\Big( \dfrac{E_{1}(M,N/2)}{E_{1}(M,N)}\Big)$.
-Therefore, by formulating the finite difference method described above for any prescribed time step, then for $M=100$ and $T=1$, we have the following error calculations: \\ \\ \\ \\ The above tables show that for various values of $\alpha$, the error estimate improves with an increase in the number of space and time steps used in the mesh partitioning while preserving a rate of convergence of $O(h^4 + N^{-1-\alpha})$ as expected.
-There is a slow rate of convergence, which is to be expected for the method chosen.
-As a result, for $\alpha > 0.5$, we exhibit a better rate of convergence overall, whereas when $\alpha \leq 0.5$, this method has a smaller rate of convergence.
-We note that for certain values of $\alpha$ there are better results than predicted, as seen in the table below:\\ \\ \\ \\
+which will satisfy $u(x,t) \in C^{1}[0,T], C^{2}[0,T]$ in time.
+We will define $M$ to be the number of partitions of the spatial domain, $E_{2}(M,N)$ to be the maximum error attained over the total mesh for a uniform mesh for functions in $C^2[0,T]$, and $\text{rate}_2 = log_{2}\Big( \dfrac{E_{2}(M,N/2)}{E_{2}(M,N)}\Big)$.
+Therefore, for $M=25$ and $T=1$, we have the following: \\ \\ \\ \\ The results for using the $C^2[0,T]$ scheme for the same test problem is as follows: \\ \\ \\ The above table show that for various values of $\alpha$, the error estimate improves with an increase in the number of space and time steps used in the mesh partitioning while preserving a rate of convergence of $O(h^4 + k^2)$ as expected.
+As a result, our method exhibits a better rate of convergence overall, under the same regularity assumptions.
+By \cref{truncation}, if we instead replace $u(x_i,t_1)$ with its approximation derived from the exact solution, we instead have the following improved results for a small amount of time steps due to the truncation error.
+For this example, we have $u(x_i,t_1) = f_{1-\alpha}(x_i,t_1)$ These results are summarized in the following table: \\ \\ \\ \\